john-science/john-science.github.io/index.md

 ---
 {% include JB/setup %}

-Hello.
-I'm John and this is a blog of my minor obsessions.
-These posts should not opinions or rants.
-They should be research and information.
-Or maybe small projecs.
-As such, each post will be under continuous revision.
-I see no reason there should ever be a final version.
+This is a blog of my minor obsessions.
+My life is a long series of little things that I find totally engrossing for a short while.
+If one of these things fits in a short blog post, I'll share it.

 <hr />